wendahere/GoGetter/Journal.md

 ![](https://raw.githubusercontent.com/wendahere/GoGetter/master/Electrical%20Component/JLCPCB/DRCErrors.JPG)

-Allen consulted Mr Edward about the design of certain components.
+Allen consulted Mr Edward and Mr Soh about the design of certain components.

+Allen also designed the leg and hinge brackets that will be used to pivot the door and to hold the leg stands for the vending machine.

+**show pictures**

+Allen also confirmed with Mr Soh what type of material the team will use for the frame and the panels.
+Namely, 3mm thick mild steel 1 square inch hollow tubes for the frame, coated with a layer of anti rust primer; 1mm phosphated steel for the feed tray and frame panels.

 ### Wednesday 11/11/2020